Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

 this examination.
 Please note that, due to the ongoing global pandemic, Sections 1 and 2 of Honor Code Article IV are not enforced for this examination.

-## Procedures for the Final Examination
+### Procedures for the Final Examination

-- You must provide answers to all these questions by typing in this file
+- You must provide answers to all these questions by typing in the GitHub repository
-- The final version of this file must be in your GitHub repository by the due date
+- The final version of this examination must be in your GitHub repository by the due date
 - You may direct message the course instructor through the Slack workspace if you have questions
 - Do not post questions about the examination in a public channel of the Slack workspace
 - Unless you make special arrangements with the instructor, no late work will be accepted

+## Summary of Topics for the Final Examination

-## Introduction to Real-World Python Programming
+### Introduction to Real-World Python Programming

 - Using the Git and GitHub version control system
 - Using Docker to support Python programming